Porto in winter: The most beautiful sights and many surprises

 The most beautiful cafes and restaurants in Porto

 By the way, Porto is not only the city of port wine, but also of cafés.
 Although there are also many restaurants, cafés predominate in Porto.
 And almost every café is unique and individually decorated.
-There are many hip and very cheap cafes near the university, like this one Embaixada do Porto where you can enjoy analog photography and vinyl records over coffee, wine or tea.
-The café is a fusion of a shop selling stylish Polaroid cameras and record players and a bar with occasional events.
-There was an alternative market near the café, which offered not only old records and regional handicrafts, but also incredibly delicious vegan pumpkin cupcakes.
+There are many hip and very cheap cafes near the university, like this one Embaixada do Porto where you can enjoy analog photography and vinyl records while sipping coffee, sipping wine, or enjoying tea.
+The café is a fusion of a shop selling stylish Polaroid cameras and record players, and a bar that hosts occasional events.
+Nearby, there's also an alternative market offering vintage records, regional crafts, and incredibly delicious vegan pumpkin cupcakes.

 Francesinha: Porto's national urban dish

-In the restaurants, preference is given to serving fresh fish and seafood.
-Bacalhau (pronounced: cod) is offered on almost every corner.
-If you are really brave, you can try the city's national dish "Francesinha" (Editor's note: not for weak stomachs and nerves!), which can be eaten in almost every restaurant.
-Those who prefer it sweeter must definitely try the delicious pudding tarts Pasteis De Nata taste that can be tasted on almost every corner.
+Restaurants primarily serve fresh fish and seafood.
+Bacalhau (cod) is offered on almost every corner.
+Those feeling adventurous can try the city's national dish, "Francesinha" (Editor's note: not for the faint of heart or stomach!), which is available in nearly every establishment.
+For those with a sweet tooth, the delicious custard tarts are a must.
+Pasteis De Nata taste that can be tasted on almost every corner.

 Porto has captured my heart.
-Maybe because I saw so many scenes there that touched me: like the elderly man who was strolling through the streets of Porto with a bouquet of flowers and I secretly wondered who the beautiful flowers were for.
-Maybe because it reminds me of so many other cities and is so unique in this symbiosis.
-Sometimes it's Lisbon, sometimes Paris and very often it's a smaller version of Barcelona.
-And yet it is very different.
+It's a mosaic of architecture, nature, and its people: like the older man strolling through Porto's streets with a bouquet of flowers, and I secretly wondered who the beautiful blooms were for.
+Perhaps because it reminds me of so many other cities, and yet Porto is so unique in this symbiosis.
+Sometimes it's Lisbon, sometimes Paris, and quite often it's a smaller version of Barcelona.
+And yet it's completely different.
 I'm in love.
-Do you want to fall in love too?
-Then pack your suitcase and pay a visit to the pearl of the Atlantic!
-Before your journey starts, you can get a few impressions here in advance:
+Would you like to fall in love too?
+Then pack your bags and pay a visit to this pearl on the Atlantic!
+Before your trip begins, you can get a sneak peek here:

 but gladly 🙂 I would also like to go again!